 PhD Candidate, Development Studies · Cornell University

-My research sits at the intersection of political ecology, development studies, and critical agrarian studies.
 I am broadly interested in how climate governance reconfigures land, labor, and livelihood across rural and agrarian landscapes.
-With attention to rural communities in both Southeast Asia and previously in the United States, my work draws on multi-sited ethnography to examine how climate change transforms the terms of land access, labor relations, and rural futures.
-My dissertation considers the politics of environmental repair, asking who fixes what, at whose expense, and toward whose future, as mangrove restoration shapes agrarian landscapes and coastal livelihoods in Indonesia.
+With attention to rural communities in both Southeast Asia and previously in the United States, my work draws on multi-sited ethnography to examine how climate change transforms socio-ecological relations with landscapes.

 Environmental Repair